rsazizov/gameoflife/README.md

 make life
 ```

-This will create `life` exectutable which can then be run.
+This will create `life` executable which can then be run.

 ```
 ./life